Chocolate Peppermint Cookies

 - Peppermint extract: I love having peppermint extract stashed in my pantry during the holiday season.

 - White chocolate: Use your favorite.
-I like melting the Ghirardelli white chocolate chips in a little coconut oil for these cookies.
+I like melting the Ghirardelli white chocolate chips or melting waters in a little coconut oil for these cookies.

 - Peppermint candies or candy canes: crush them almost into a fine powder so you won’t bite down on big pieces of candy cane.